 Since 2009, this diminutive powerhouse has been wow-ing LGBT audiences across the globe with her explosive LIVE PA set.
 From Sydney Mardi Gras(2009) to 'Raw Hide' Melbourne (AUS), to the tropics of Coffs Harbour (AUS) with 'Coast Out' to the closing act of Benidorm's very first Gay Pride festival.
 Tania also played the iconic Manchester, Birmingham & Leeds Pride(s) in the UK with her original dance set and some surprise cover favourites.

-2011 has seen a Bachelor Girl revival with the band's best of (the hits and previously unreleased material written by Tania and James), 'LOVED & LOST' released through Sony Music internationally.
+2011 saw the Bachelor Girl revival tour, coinciding with the band's best of (the hits and previously unreleased material written by Tania and James), 'LOVED & LOST' and “BEAUTIFULLY WRONG’, both released through Sony Music internationally.

-February/March 2012 saw Tania embark on her sold out national Australian 'It's Time' tour.
-Here she showcased some of her new material which received outstanding reviews.
+In February/March 2012, Tania embarked on her sold out national Australian 'It's Time' solo tour.
+An intimate and story-telling experience, she showcased some of her new material, many having been written in her now second hometown of Stockholm Sweden, receiving outstanding reviews.